 What I liked were the tall ceilings that gave the hallways and stores a feeling of spaciousness.

 The big tourist attraction is outside in the courtyard facing the Hudson River.
-The Vessel, a 150-foot-tall copper-colored architectural object with interconnecting stairways.
-In person it is quite stunning.
+The Vessel is a 150-foot-tall copper-colored architectural object with interconnecting stairways.
+In-person it is quite stunning.

 Dressed for the event in a new jacket from Saks in Palm Desert, I figured it would be easy for any salesperson worth their salt to notice the jacket and that would give them something obvious start to a good conversation.
 And yet...